Skip to content

 When Will All 21 Million Bitcoin Be Mined?

 The Bitcoin numbers and rewards halve each event.
-Based on the current Bitcoin halving cycle and schedule, 100% of all Bitcoin will be mined by about 2140 (the word’s still out there).
+Based on the current Bitcoin halving cycle and schedule, 100% of all Bitcoin will be mined sometime around the year 2140.

 How Does the Bitcoin Halving Work?